milanaryal/milanaryal.github.io/_posts/2015-11-07-self-hosting-google-web-fonts.md

 #### [Typefaces](https://github.com/KyleAMathews/typefaces){:rel="nofollow"}

-_NPM packages for Open Source typefaces --- making it easier to self-host webfonts._
+> NPM packages for Open Source typefaces --- making it easier to self-host webfonts.

 With typefaces as NPM packages, you could do something like `npm install --save typeface-open-sans` which would install a package containing both the font-face css and font files and then in your project's entry file add `require('typeface-open-sans')` and... you're done.

 #### [Openfonts](https://github.com/bedlaj/openfonts){:rel="nofollow"}

-_NPM packages for all graduated Google Fonts typefaces including non-english subsets_
+> NPM packages for all graduated Google Fonts typefaces including non-english subsets.

 This project is fork of awesome project [typefaces](https://github.com/KyleAMathews/typefaces){:rel="nofollow"}, allowing to use different character subsets.